auth0/docs/articles/protocols/saml/adfs.md

   - saml-adfs
 ---

-# Setup a Microsoft AD FS SAML Connection
+# Setup a Microsoft ADFS SAML Connection

-Create a custom <dfn data-key="security-assertion-markup-language">SAML</dfn> connection to Microsoft's Active Directory Federation Services (AD FS) to get more flexibility when configuring your mappings.
+Create a custom <dfn data-key="security-assertion-markup-language">SAML</dfn> connection to Microsoft's Active Directory Federation Services (ADFS) to get more flexibility when configuring your mappings.
 The SAML Connection allows you identity provider-initiated flows which you cannot do with WS-Fed.

 To create the custom connection, you will need to:

-1. Configure AD FS.
+1. Configure ADFS.
 2. Create a SAML connection where Auth0 acts as the service provider.
-3. Edit the Relying Party Trust in AD FS.
+3. Edit the Relying Party Trust in ADFS.
 4. Enable and test your integration.

-## Configure AD FS
+## Configure ADFS

 ### Add a Relying Party Trust

 See [Create a relying party trust](https://docs.microsoft.com/en-us/windows-server/identity/ad-fs/operations/create-a-relying-party-trust) for complete details.

-1. Launch your instance of AD FS and start the **Add Relying Party Trust** wizard.
+1. Launch your instance of ADFS and start the **Add Relying Party Trust** wizard.
 2. On the **Welcome** page, choose **Claims aware** and click **Start**.
 3. On the **Select Data Source** page, select **Enter data about the relying party manually** and click **Next**.
 4. On the **Specify Display Name** page, provide a descriptive name for your relying party (the typical format is `urn:auth0:${account.namespace}`) and a brief description under **Notes**.
 Click **Next**.